shahidhk/pangaea/pangaea/docs/workflow.md

 - Set the following in the .pangaea file
     - `PROVIDER=vagrant`
-    - `KUBE_LOGGING` and `KUBE_MONITORING` to either true or false
-    - `KUBE_GCR_CREDENTIALS=true` if you intend to use GCR as your private Docker repository
 - `pangaea/vagrant/kubesetup.sh`
-- If you're using GCR to host your Docker images, follow the section 'Enable your Kubernetes node to download images from a private Google Cloud Registry' on [README](README.md)

 Let's now run the nginx container on Kubernetes